SEO Audit Checklist for 2018

 If you’re looking for a complete audit checklist the simplest way is to use a tool like WooRank.
 This will give you to a complete list of SEO factors that are either doing great, need improvement or in need of urgent attention.
 It’s as easy as typing in your URL (and almost as instant).
 And, the best part?
 It’s absolutely free.

-If you’re interested in tracking SEO progress, competitors and rank over time (which you should be) then you’ll want to pay for an Advanced Review.
+If you’re interested in tracking SEO progress, competitors and rank over time (which you should be) then you’ll want to pay for a Project.
 Here you’ll get access to more detailed information, be able to track keywords and see how you compare against the competition.
-What’s more important is that the Advanced Review comes with a detailed marketing checklist which can really help in not only showing how to do some of the tasks but also keep you on track.

 Now that you’ve got a good idea of the things you need to work on, you can get to work.
 However, not all of the elements identified are quick fixes - some will require the development of a bigger, more detailed plan of attack.
 And not all of the SEO tasks carry the same weight of importance.